 Use an angled spatula to even the top of your kardemummakaka.

-Place pan in the lower part of the oven for forty to forty-five minutes or until a toothpick comes out clean when you insert it.
+Place the pan in the lower part of the oven for forty to forty-five minutes or until a toothpick comes out clean when you insert it.

 Set aside to cool, then remove cake from the pan.